multiversx/mx-docs/docs/developers/developer-reference/smart-contract-developer-best-practices.md

 There are X types of var args supported:
 - `OptionalArg<T>` - arguments that can be skipped.
 Can have multiple per endpoint, but they all must be the last arguments of the endpoint.
-- `VarArgs<T>` - can receive any number of arguments.
-Note that only one `VarArgs` can be used per endpoint and must be the last argument in the endpoint.
-Cannot use both `OptionalArg` and `VarArgs` in the same endpoint.
+- `ManagedVarArgs<T>` - can receive any number of arguments.
+Note that only one `ManagedVarArgs` can be used per endpoint and must be the last argument in the endpoint.
+Cannot use both `OptionalArg` and `ManagedVarArgs` in the same endpoint.
-- `VarArgs<MultiArgN<T1, T2, ...
+- `ManagedVarArgs<MultiArgN<T1, T2, ...
 TN>>` - Can be used when you want to receive a variable number of pairs or arguments.
 For example, let's say you want to receive a variable number of (token ID, nonce) pairs.
-You would then use `VarArgs<MultiArg2<TokenIdentifier, u64>>`.
+You would then use `ManagedVarArgs<MultiArg2<TokenIdentifier, u64>>`.

 Note: Keep in mind you have to specify the `#[var_args]` annotation in front of those arguments.
 For example:
 ```